cloudflare/cloudflare-docs/content/pages/platform/known-issues.md

 ## Pages Functions

-- [Functions (beta)](/pages/platform/functions/) does not currently support adding/removing polyfills, so your bundler (for example, Webpack) may not run.
+- [Functions](/pages/platform/functions/) does not currently support adding/removing polyfills, so your bundler (for example, Webpack) may not run.

 - `passThroughOnException()` is not currently available for Advanced Mode Pages Functions (Pages Functions which use an `_worker.js` file).